hantsy/jakartaee10-sandbox/docs/rest.md

 }
 ```

-Run the test against the previous GlassFish managed adapter.
+Run the test against the previous GlassFish managed adapter that defined in the `arq-glassfish-managed` Maven profile.

 ```bash
 > mvn clean verify -Parq-glassfish-managed -D"it.test=GreetingResourceTest"